Colin H. Williams: Life and career

 His main scholarly interests are sociolinguistics and language policy in multicultural societies, ethnic and minority relations and political geography.
-He is a former Fulbright Scholar in Residence and visiting professor, The Department of Geography, Pennsylvania State University, 1982–83, a SSRC/SHFR Exchange Scholar (1982) and Swedish Institute Scholar (1988) at the Centre for the Study of International Conflicts, Department of History, University of Lund, and an adjunct professor of geography, University of Western Ontario, 1994 to date.
+He was a former Fulbright Scholar in Residence and visiting professor, The Department of Geography, Pennsylvania State University, 1982–83, a SSRC/SHFR Exchange Scholar (1982) and Swedish Institute Scholar (1988) at the Centre for the Study of International Conflicts, Department of History, University of Lund, and an adjunct professor of geography, University of Western Ontario, 1994.
 In 2002 he was a visiting fellow of Mansfield College and Jesus College, Oxford University and a visiting fellow of Mansfield College again in 2010.
 In 2009 he was a visiting professor at the Department of Political Science, the University of Ottawa in connection with the SSHRC sponsored ARUC project.

 In April 2000 the National Assembly for Wales appointed him to be a member of the Welsh Language Board, a post he held until 2011.
 In May 2013 he was elected a Fellow of the Learned Society of Wales.
-He was an honorary professor of Celtic Studies at the University of Aberdeen, until 2009 and remains an adjunct professor of geography at the University of Western Ontario, Canada.
+He was an honorary professor of Celtic Studies at the University of Aberdeen, until 2009 and continued as an adjunct professor of geography at the University of Western Ontario, Canada.

-He is the author/editor of numerous books, including:
+He was the author/editor of numerous books, including: